-1. At academic review day in October with either the SENCo, the deputy SENCo or a High Level Teaching Assistant (HLTA)
+1. At academic review day in October with either the SENDCo, the deputy SENDCo or a member of the SEND leadership team.

-2. At parents' evening with either the SENCo or the deputy SENCo
+2. At parents' evening with either the SENDCo or the deputy SENDCo

-3. At academic review day in March with either the SENCo, the deputy SENCo or a High Level Teaching Assistant (HLTA) or an alternative time arranged directly with the parent/carer
+3. At academic review day in March with either the SENDCo, the deputy SENDCo or a member of the SEND leadership team.

-4. For students with Social, Emotional, and Mental Health status - all reviews will be carried out by the Head of Year.
+4. For students with Social, Emotional, and Mental Health status - all of the above will apply with the exception of: